After Membrane Sweep: Complete Symptoms Guide 2026

 2. Possible: light vaginal bleeding, spotting, or bloody show.

-3. Urgent: heavy bleeding, severe pain, fever, or decreased fetal movement.
+3. Urgent: heavy bleeding, severe pain, fever, leaking fluid, or decreased fetal movement.

-These symptoms don’t guarantee labor will begin right away, even though many people start labor within 2–7 days.
-A membrane sweep can be performed multiple times based on provider assessment, offering further options if necessary.
+These symptoms do not guarantee labor will begin right away, even though many people start labor within 2-7 days.
+A membrane sweep can be performed more than once based on provider assessment.

 Watch for signs of labor, stay informed, and reach out if anything feels off.
-You deserve clear guidance and the freedom to trust your body while staying safe.
+You deserve clear guidance while you trust your body and stay safe.

 Frequently Asked Questions